 While actually keeping a calendar for social events is still pretty new, there are a lot of people who are doing it.
 So take advantage of the fact that you can share calendars with people and keep up to date with the availabilities of your significant other or family members.
 It’s also useful to make sure that everyone is on the same page with an event, I had a friend turn up an hour and a half late for my birthday dinner because she forgot what time we’d agreed on; we were able to coordinate a group dinner because everyone had a calendar event with the correct date, time and location (there are a few different restaurants with similar names) and our regular movie nights always get a calendar event (and occasionally an agenda, to take into account dinner and the movie).

 Once your calendar is set up, it’s not only easy to see what you have on but also what you don’t.
 By looking at either a day or week view, you can see how much free time you have on and hopefully keep some “you time” on the books.
-And if you struggle to keep some time free each week, just book it in.
+And if you struggle to keep some time free each week, book it in to block it out.

 Once you’ve got your time organised, the next step is to make sure you’ve got your tasks organised as well.
 How many times have you decided that it’s fine, you’ll remember to do something but you always forget when the time comes?
 Don’t feel like you’re the only one, the number of times I’ve said I’ll send something when I’m next at my computer, and I never ever remember while I’m at my computer.